IntelLabs/nlp-architect/doc/source/np_segmentation.rst

 Overview
 ========
-Noun-Phrase (NP) is a phrase which has a noun (or pronoun) as its head and zero of more dependent modifiers.
+Noun-Phrase (NP) is a phrase which has a noun (or pronoun) as its head and zero or more dependent modifiers.
 Noun-Phrase is the most frequently occurring phrase type and its inner segmentation is critical for understanding the semantics of the Noun-Phrase.
 The most basic division of the semantic segmentation is to two classes: